aws-samples/elastic-vdi-infrastructure/README.md

  * `Elastic-Vdi-Infrastructure.EnginFrameURL`                 The https address of the EnginFrame portal
  * `Elastic-Vdi-Infrastructure.SecretEFadminPassword`         The arn of the secret that contains the password of the EnginFrame administrator user (efadmin)

+**Note**: a self signed certificate is generated for the HTTPS connection.

 To deploy the linux and windows DCV fleet, the following two CloudFormation templates can be user: